Vale of TearsYielded Hearts and Altered Perspectives

 How vast is the sum of them!

-This applies right across the board from the seemingly mundane to the really serious.
 When she was a young girl, Amy Carmichael used to look into the mirror and pray that the Lord would change her brown eyes into sparkling blue ones.
 She was very upset when this did not happen – but many years later she was grateful that she had brown eyes, because they made it so much easier for her to integrate into the Indian culture.

 After completing his medical training, Dennis Burkitt found himself unable to obtain a surgical post in the UK because of the result of an injury, which had left him with only one eye.
 After all, who would want to employ a one-eyed surgeon?
 Far from allowing this disappointment to crush him, he followed the Lord’s leading and went to Africa, where he became famous for describing what became known as Burkitt’s lymphoma (the most common cancer amongst children in sub-Saharan Africa), and for discovering the importance of fibre in our diet.